Three Days in Monterey Wine Country

 Day 3: Salinas Valley

-Fully immerse yourself in wine country with a jaunt down the River Road Wine Trail in the Salinas Valley.
-Just down scenic Highway 68, River Road is home to some of the most fertile agricultural land in the world and serves as the perfect landscape for producing some seriously delicious grapes.
+Fully immerse yourself in wine country with a jaunt down the Monterey Wine Trail in the Salinas Valley.
+Just down scenic Highway 68, is where some of the most fertile agricultural land in the world is and serves as the perfect landscape for producing some seriously delicious grapes.
 Here you will find a plethora of unique wineries and tasting rooms nestled among rolling hills, lettuce fields and vineyards.
-Head over to Chalone Vineyards (the oldest producing vineyard in Monterey County) located at the mouth of Pinnacles National Park.
-Tour the oldest grape vines in Monterey County and take advantage of barrel tasting.
-For a more adventurous take on wine tasting, visit Hahn Estates for an ATV vineyard tour and experience the expansive views of the valley floor from their vista-top tasting room patio.

-Insider’s Tip: For an educational sneak peek into the wine making process, book a voyage with Ag Venture Tours, Vino Wine Tours or Behind the Scenes Wine Tours.
-These tour operators offer personalized wine tasting experiences, including walking tours, van and bus tours.
+Insider’s Tip: For an educational sneak peek into the wine making process, book a voyage with Ag Venture Tours, Kombi Tours, or VineCycle Tours.
+These tour operators offer personalized wine tasting experiences, including walking tours, eBike tours, van, and bus tours.

 Search all lodging